 However, all tests – from test 2 to test 9 – have seen the booster return for a safe pinpoint landing, followed shortly after by the capsule parachuting to a landing site nearby.

-For the latest test, numerous payloads are flying inside New Shepard during the flight, ranging from commercial to NASA customers.
-This will include the third flight of Suborbital Flight Experiment Monitor-2 (SFEM-2).
+For the latest test, numerous payloads flew inside New Shepard during the flight, ranging from commercial to NASA customers.
+This included the third flight of Suborbital Flight Experiment Monitor-2 (SFEM-2).
 The experiment records vehicle conditions including cabin pressure, temperature, CO2, acoustic conditions, and acceleration.

 “The opportunity to re-fly our payload is helping us not only validate and compare data for different flight profiles, but also test modifications and upgrades,” said Kathryn Hurlbert, principal investigator for SFEM-2 at Johnson.
 “In the very challenging task of flying things in space, it has been said – and I continue to believe – that ‘you are done with testing when you can’t think of anything else to test.'”

-Other NASA technology payloads flying on this test are focused on the nine technologies from government, academia and industry.
-Campaign Manager Ryan Dibley from NASA’s Armstrong Flight Research Center in Edwards, California added “NASA is thrilled to have established flight providers and partners supporting new technology development with wide applications.”
+Other NASA technology payloads that flew on this test are focused on the nine technologies from government, academia and industry.
+Campaign Manager Ryan Dibley from NASA’s Armstrong Flight Research Center in Edwards, California added: “NASA is thrilled to have established flight providers and partners supporting new technology development with wide applications.”

 While the synergy is less apparent, Blue Origin and Virgin (Orbit) also have competition beyond suborbital space.
 Virgin Orbit is now into captive carry tests of its LauncherOne rocket, which will be carried by a modified 747 called Cosmic Girl.